top of page

 PLUGS: The plugs in Cambodia are type A, C, and G. The standard voltage is 230 V, and the standard frequency is 50Hz.
 I would recommend a universal adapter to be safe.

-TRANSPORT: The USA's public transport is made up of buses, trains, taxi's and Uber's.
-If exploring multiple states, I would recommend hiring a car or using trains as the buses and coaches aren't always the most comfortable and safe.
+TRANSPORT: The USA's public transport is made up of buses, trains, taxis and Uber.
+If exploring multiple states, I would recommend hiring a car or using trains, as the buses and coaches aren't always the most comfortable and safe.

 LANGUAGE: The official language of Vietnam is Vietnamese.